undavide/davidebarranca/_posts/2024-08-24-joining-adobe-fulltime.md

 ### A note on my books

 Given my new role, I don't plan to write new books on Adobe extensibility in the foreseeable future.
-However, I am still committed to keeping [Professional Photoshop UXP](https://www.ps-scripting.com/professional-ps-uxp.html) and [Adobe UXP plugin development with ReactJS](https://www.ps-scripting.com/uxp-react.html) relevant and up-to-date with the latest platform changes—they're still for sale on [PS Scripting](https://www.ps-scripting.com), and they're one of my accomplishments that I'm still the most proud of.
+However, I am still committed to keeping [Professional Photoshop UXP](https://www.ps-scripting.com/professional-ps-uxp.html) and [Adobe UXP plugin development with ReactJS](https://www.ps-scripting.com/uxp-react.html) relevant and up-to-date with the latest platform changes—they're still for sale on [PS Scripting](https://www.ps-scripting.com), and among my accomplishments they're the ones that I'm still the most proud of.